rknightuk/guidetobricklink/guides/03-identifying-parts.md

 <span class="label label-next">Next:</span> <a href="wanted-lists">How to manage wanted lists</a>

 <span class="label label-next">Next:</span> Identified the parts you want to buy?
-Use our <a href="buy-parts-from-a-wanted-list">buying guide</a> to find the best store to purchase them from.
+Use our <a href="find-store-with-the-most-parts-wanted-list">buying guide</a> to find the best store to purchase them from.